Fire brick: Lower temperature applications

 A range of other materials find use as firebricks for lower temperature applications.
 Magnesium oxide is often used as a lining for furnaces.
 Silica bricks are the most common type of bricks used for the inner lining of furnaces and incinerators.
 As the inner lining is usually of sacrificial nature, fire bricks of higher alumina content may be employed to lengthen the duration between re-linings.
 Very often cracks can be seen in this sacrificial inner lining shortly after being put into operation.
 They revealed more expansion joints should have been put in the first place, but these now become expansion joints themselves and are of no concern as long as structural integrity is not affected.
 Silicon carbide, with high abrasive strength, is a popular material for hearths of incinerators and cremators.
 Common red clay brick may be used for chimneys and wood-fired ovens.

+Material properties

+The linear shrinkage of firebrick under compression was found to be around 12.8%.
+This number can be decreased to below 8% with the addition of 25wt% coal ash.
+This is due to the high porosity of pure refractory bricks, around 31%, which compromise some of its structural integrity.
+When even 5wt% of coal ash is added, the porosity decreases to 24%, and can withstand more compressive load.
+Bulk density of firebrick is between 1.88-2.05 g/cm^3, which is the approximate standard recommendation for high-temperature applications.
+This high-density is preferred in order to offer resistance in challenging operating environments.
+The standard for cold crushing strength is a minimum of 12,000 kN/m^2 for refractory materials.

+Potential use to store energy

+Firebricks, with their ability to withstand high temperatures and store heat, offer a promising solution for storing energy.
+These refractory bricks can be used to store industrial process heat, leveraging excess renewable electricity to create a low-cost, continuous heat source for industry.
+Due to their construction from common materials, firebrick storage systems are much more cost-effective than battery systems for thermal energy storage.
+Research across 149 countries indicates that using firebricks for heat storage can significantly reduce the need for electricity generation, battery storage, hydrogen production, and low-temperature heat storage.
+This approach could lower overall energy costs by about 1.8%, making firebricks a valuable tool in reducing the costs of transitioning to 100% clean, renewable energy.